Welcome, Guest ( Login )

 Ilex x 'Sparkleberry'

 A U.S. National Arboretum introduction, Sparkleberry Holly was selected for its ability to produce a dramatic, long-lasting display of deep glowing red berries in dense clusters that seemingly cover the generally upright to arching stems of this vigorous deciduous holly.
 Masses of tiny greenish white spring flowers are soon followed by small round fruit that ripen to a deep, clear red.
 In fall the foliage turns to yellow and is quickly shed to display the bare stems adorned with massive clusters of brilliantly colored berries that can remain well into spring.
-Item# 10723.
+Provide a full sun to part shade site in an average moist, fertile soil for optimum vigor and flowering.
+Item# 10723

 Grows To: 8-12'H x 8-12'W